How to Clean a Baseball Cap Without Ruining It

 Chemical-Change Stains (Rust or Colour Changes)

-These stains occur when the fabric dye or fibres themselves have changed due to a chemical reaction.
-Cleaning alone may not restore the original appearance.
-In some cases:
+These stains occur when the fabric dye or fibres have changed due to a chemical reaction.
+Cleaning alone won’t fully restore the original appearance.
+Depending on the type of stain:

-Hydrogen peroxide may help lighten oxidation stains on light fabrics
+Hydrogen peroxide can help lighten oxidation stains on light fabrics.

-Fabric dye may be required to restore colour on darker hats
+Fabric dye is often needed to restore colour on darker hats.

 Combination Stains